When Is the Best Time

 Winter | December, January, February

 Winter in Zion NP is cold and wet compared to the rest of the year but if you are a visitor from the northern states or Canada will still seem pretty mild in the canyon.
 Snow falls but tends to melt at the lower elevations leaving the terraces and peaks covered in white which can be quite pretty.
+Tip: Check out our complete Zion National Park in December guide for additional visiting tips (including outfit tips).

 Make sure you have the cold-weather gear and traction devices if you are planning on hiking to the higher elevations as ice and snow can build up on the trails.
 Exposed areas like Angel’s Landing can feel quite cold with nothing to block the wind.
 Always check the weather as rain and snow can make exposed rock trails treacherous.